dynomite567/Uniqulem/README.md

 # Docker
 If you want, there is a docker automated build located [here.](https://hub.docker.com/r/dynomitecentral/uniqulem/)

+Once you get it, make sure to configure config.json to include your bot token, as mine is censored.
+It is located in /core/config.json.

 # Commands (so far)

 ;clear - Clear's the chat